-Every sport has its outliers, but if you run, cycle, or participate in any other endurance activity, odds are you have an aversion to strength training.
-Perhaps it’s because you don’t want to “bulk up” and have to carry around the extra weight.
-Or maybe you think that time spent lifting is time wasted in pursuit of your ultimate goal: Developing greater speed and endurance.
+Every sport has its outliers, but if you’re a runner — or endurance athlete of any kind — odds are you’re averse to strength training.
+Perhaps it’s because you don’t want to “bulk up,” fearful of having to carry around the extra weight.
+Or maybe you think strength training for runners is time wasted in pursuit of the ultimate goal: developing greater speed and endurance.

 “As a runner or cyclist, it’s smart to question what will give you the best return on your training investment,” says Luke Carlson, an exercise physiologist and CEO of Discover Strength, in Minnesota, who specializes in helping endurance athletes boost performance by overcoming their dislike of iron.
 “And the answer will always be running or cycling, but that doesn’t mean you should exclude strength training.”